top of page

 Photo courtesy Aidan Murray

-All of this and more is at risk of becoming nothing more than a memory if the government does not call off plans for a destructive bike path and continues to ignore environmental protection laws.
+Now, the reserve is at risk of becoming nothing more than a memory if the government does not call off plans for a destructive bike path and continues to ignore environmental protection laws.

-The community in Rincon, Puerto Rico is demanding a review of the proposed Scenic Touristic Route, a 12-foot wide concrete path with a 6-foot seawall along areas of it that would harm the coastal environment, pose unnecessary risks to sensitive ecosystems, and deplete the area of its natural beauty.
+The community in Rincón, Puerto Rico is demanding a review of the proposed Scenic Touristic Route, a 12-foot-wide concrete path with a 6-foot-seawall segment.
+The proposed path would harm the coastal environment, pose unnecessary risks to sensitive ecosystems, and deplete the area of its natural beauty.
+Illegal construction is already underway, but peaceful protests have persisted throughout the week of Mar.
+10, 2025.
+The mayor has recently agreed to meet with community leaders, but the fight is far from over.

 Tres Palmas Marine Reserve